sci-oer/oo-course-wiki/testing/unitTesting.md

 ### Writing Unit tests

 Unit tests are created after the [Test Cases](/testing/testCases) are identified.
-A program called a **test harness** is created that is used to execute the software being tested and provide the test cases.
+A program called a **test harness**  or **test framework** is created that is used to execute the software being tested and provide the test cases.
 The test harness methodically invokes each test case and provides a report of which cases have passed and which have failed.
-Often a framework such as [Junit](/tools/junit) is used to create the test harness.
+Often a framework such as [Junit](/tools/junit) is used.

-Suppose we were creating a test harness for a method that replaces all vowels in a string variable with the consonant that immediately following the vowel in alphabetical order.
+Suppose we were creating tests for a method that replaces all vowels in a string variable with the consonant that immediately following the vowel in alphabetical order.
 Some suggested [test cases for this method were identified in a separate wiki page](/testing/testCases).
 Further suppose that this method exists in a class called `StringChanger` and the method is called `stripVowels`.
 Our test harness for one of the test cases might look something like the code shown below.

 ```java
 StringChanger tester;